-Earbuds and headphones started as luxury items one would use for a limited set of activities, including portable music systems, home entertainment, or professional audio.
+Earbuds and headphones started as luxury items for a limited set of activities, including portable music systems, home entertainment, or professional audio.
 Today, they are a common must-have item in almost every home.
-As the applications of these items have grown, the demand, variations, and innovations have inherently evolved as well.
+As the applications of these items have grown, the demand, variations, and innovations have also evolved.

-Since we’ve taken a brief glimpse of various common styles of headphones are earbuds, we can now devise which design better suits different applications:
+Since we’ve taken a brief glimpse of various common styles of headphones and earbuds, we can now devise which design better suits different applications:

 If you’re a gaming fanatic looking to upgrade your system’s sound, I would highly recommend over-ear headphones for the following reasons: